ggrothendieck/batchfiles/trunk/batchfiles.md

 ## el.js ##

 `el.js` runs its arguments elevated (i.e. with Adminstrator privileges).
+For example,

+	el R touch

+The user will be prompted to allow elevation to proceed.

 ## clip2r.js ##

 This program writes the clipboard into the running R session.
-It can be used with vim or other editor.
+It can be used with `vim` or other editor.
 See the source for additional instructions.

 ## find-mixtex.hta ##